flythereddflagg/flythereddflagg.github.io/python_book/docs/12-Math-and-Data.md

 - `abs`

-  This gives the absolute value of the number
+  This gives the absolute value of the number (i.e. it makes the number positive if it is negative).

 - `pow`